 The Company's 401(k) Plan is available to all eligible employees who have worked more than 1,000 hours during a calendar year and were employed at the end of the calendar year.
 Participants in the 401(k) Plan may choose to contribute a percentage of their annual pay subject to the maximum contribution allowed by the Internal Revenue Service.
 The Company's matching contribution is discretionary based on approval by the Company's Board of Directors.
-For the calendar years 2012 and 2013, the Company's Board of Directors approved a Company matching contribution of 50% of an employee's annual contribution to the 401(k) Plan, up to 6% of the employee's eligible income.
+For the calendar years 2013 and 2014, the Company's Board of Directors approved a Company matching contribution of 50% of an employee's annual contribution to the 401(k) Plan, up to 6% of the employee's eligible income.
 The matching contributions (and any earnings thereon) vest at the rate of 20% for each participant's first 5 years of vesting service, so that the participant is fully vested in his or her matching contribution account after 5 years of vesting service.
 A participant is automatically vested in the event of death, disability or attainment of age 65 while employed by the Company.
 Employees are 100% vested in their contributions.
 For employees subject to a collective bargaining agreement, the match is only available if so provided in the labor agreement.

-The Company recorded matching contributions of \$0.5 million in operating expenses in each of the six months ended December 31, 2013 and 2012.
+The Company recorded matching contributions of \$1.0 million and \$0.8 million in operating expenses in the nine months ended March 31, 2014 and 2013, respectively.